rcastellotti/gr/from-zero-to-sev.md

 [nix-shell:~]$ grep -rnw mem-dump.3095337 -e "hello from the NOSEV machine!"
 grep: mem-dump.3095337: binary file matches
 ```

 From the host machine we are able to see nosev's machine memory while this is not possible with SEV enabled.

 Encryption at rest (designed to prevent the attacker from accessing the unencrypted data by ensuring the data is encrypted when on disk from Microsoft, cite properly) has been around for a long time, but this leaves a big part of daily computing unencrypted, namely RAM and CPU registers, to tackle this issue major chip producers started to develop a technlogy to enable "confidential computing", namely AMD Secure Encrypted Virtualization (SEV) and Intel Trusted Domain Extensions (TDX).
 In this short article we try to understand a little more about AMD SEV, assuming nothing and getting our hands dirty step by step.

 ### AMD Secure Memory Encryption (SME)

 AMD SME is the basic building block for the more sophisticated thing we'll cover later, so it might be beneficial to understand how it works.
 Memory operations are performed via dedicated hardware, an entirely different chip on die.
 AMD EPYC™ (soc microprocessor) introduced two hardware security components:

-1. __AES-128 hardware e_ncryption engine__: embedded in memory controller, makes sure data to main memory is encrypted during write opeartions and decrypted during read operations, this memory controller is inside the EPYC SOC, so memory lines leaving the soc are encrypted
+1. **AES-128 hardware e_ncryption engine**: embedded in memory controller, makes sure data to main memory is encrypted during write opeartions and decrypted during read operations, this memory controller is inside the EPYC SOC, so memory lines leaving the soc are encrypted
-2. __AMD Secure Processor__: provides cryptographic functionality for secure key generation and key management
+2. **AMD Secure Processor**: provides cryptographic functionality for secure key generation and key management

 ![read-write](img/read_write.png)
+The key used to encyrpt and decrypt memory is generated securely by the AMD Secure-Processor (SMD-SP), a 32 bit microcontroller and it is not accesible by software running on the main CPU, furthermore SME does not require software running on main CPU to partecipate in Key Management making this enclave more secure.

+We may choose to encrypt only certain memory pages, this is marked by

 TSME IS CALLED memory guard on ryzen pro

 ### AMD Secure Encrypyted Virtualization (SEV)

 ### AMD Secure Encrypted Virtualization-Encrypted State (SEV-ES)

 ### AMD Secure Encrypted Virtualization-Secure Nested Paging (SEV-SNP)

 ### AMD Secure Encrypted Virtualization-Secure Trusted I/O (SEV-TIO)

 ### Launching a SEV machine with QEMU

 ## libvirt

 What is libvirt?

 ```bash
 wget https://cloud-images.ubuntu.com/focal/current/jammy-server-cloudimg-amd64.img